ProlificsPanther/BootstrapDatatables/README.md

-# Panther w Bootstrap Datatables
+# Panther with Bootstrap Datatables
 This repository contains  a sample of how to integrate a Panther Grid screen with Bootstrap Datatables.
 IT also demostrates a JQuery Click even on a row.

-# Prerequisite:
+# Prerequisite
   * Panther Web 5.5*
   * Apache  Web Server

-# This repo consists of the following files:
+# This repository consists of the following files:
   * main.css
   * pyordr.html
   * pyordr.jpl